 - Click “Search”

 All Linnaeus courses that have been evaluated for UWEC credit will appear.
-They are not in any particular order: you will need to scroll through the list and match the Linnaeus School Course Number and School Course Title on the Transfer Wizard with those listed on the Linnaeus website for courses for exchange students.
+They are not in any particular order: you will need to scroll through the list and match the Linnaeus School Course Title on the Transfer Wizard with those listed on the Linnaeus website for courses for exchange students.

 If a course does not appear on the list, it has not yet been evaluated for UWEC credit.